avinaashdhumal/ML-in-action/README.md

 # ML-in-action
-All basics algorithms in machine learning and deep learning are here.
+All basics algorithms in machine learning and deep learning are here and also different neural network based algorithms.